My Favorite Albuquerque Day Trips!

 Here are my favorite Albuquerque day trips!

 Albuquerque, New Mexico has a truly unique personality thanks to the amalgam of cultures that have shaped its culture for hundreds of years.
+It is also the perfect starting point for visiting some of the most fascinating attractions of the southwest!
 The best Albuquerque day trips take you to exciting historical and natural landmarks and attractions.
 Whether you want to travel an hour or a day away, these day trips will make your visit to Albuquerque much more eventful.
 Let’s get started:

 Santa Fe, New Mexico